John Mann (water polo): College

 Mann then joined the University of California, Berkeley team.
 He scored 22 goals as a freshman in 2003.
 As a sophomore, he led the Bears with 60 goals, was named the team MVP, and was also a first team All-American.
 The following season, he scored 56 goals to lead the team again.
 He repeated as team MVP and was again named to the All-America first team.

 In 2006, Mann scored a team-leading 80 goals and led California to the NCAA Championship.
 He was a first team All-American for the third straight year and also won the Peter J. Cutino Award as the nation's best male collegiate water polo player.
 He finished his college career with 218 goals, the second-most in school history.

 International

 During his career with U.S., Mann appeared in over 350 Matches.
-He served as Team Captain between 2013-2015.
+He served as Team Captain between 2013 and 2015.
 Water polo captaincy is a rare distinction for a Center player (position) due to the constant physical contact and nature that the position requires.
 Typically, a perimeter player is earns the title of captain at the elite level.
-From 2001-2016 Mann represented the United States in; 2 Olympics (London, Rio), 3 Pan- American Games, and appeared in multiple Fina World championship, Fina World Cups, and Fina World League competitions.
+From 2001 to 2016 Mann represented the United States in; 2 Olympics (London, Rio), 3 Pan- American Games, and appeared in multiple Fina World championship, Fina World Cups, and Fina World League competitions.